Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 The average wait time to connect a new solar farm to the grid: 5 years.

-The average wait time to connect a new AI datacenter: even longer.
+The average wait time to connect a new AI data center: even longer.

 This is the hidden bottleneck nobody talks about.
-You can build the most efficient datacenter in the world, but if you can't get grid access, it's just an expensive building.
+You can build the most efficient data center in the world, but if you can't get grid access, it's just an expensive building.

 Enter Google X's Tapestry